 If all classes of shares are admitted to trading on the Stock Exchange, the general principle is that the offeror must offer consideration of the same value for all classes of shares.
 However, if the listed price differs for different classes of shares, the offeror may apply to the Securities Council for permission to offer consideration of a different value for the shares concerned.
 The fourth paragraph states that the Securities Council may only grant such a request if three specified requirements are met.
 The first requirement relates to the liquidity in the classes of shares concerned.
-The liquidity in the classes of shares concerned need not be identical, but must be sufficient to provide a fair and true price structure.
 The second requirement relates to the stability of the price difference.
 The third and final requirement is that the price difference is not due solely to the acquisition of a certain class of shares by one or a small number of buyers.